Las Vegas Heroin Addiction Treatment

 Understanding Heroin Addiction

 Heroin abuse is often the next step for people addicted to painkillers because it tends to be cheaper and you don’t need a prescription from a doctor to obtain it.
 Unfortunately, when an opioid/opiate addiction reaches the point of heroin use, addiction can happen rather quickly due to the potency of heroin.
 Heroin is made from opiates, which is the same ingredient found in many prescription painkillers.
 This potent drug produces a “high” almost immediately after taking it, which is part of what makes it so addictive.
 It is not unusual for someone to develop an addiction after only a few uses.

-Detoxing from opioids/opiates can be extremely uncomfortable and even deadly if done without medical and clinical support.
+The first step of treating heroin addiction is detox.
+Detoxing from heroin can be extremely uncomfortable and even deadly if done without medical and clinical support.
 Our medical team can help alleviate some of the physical and psychological detoxing symptoms with use of Subutex tapers and other medications to aid with post-acute withdrawal symptoms.
-Our clinical staff can aid in uncovering and teaching the patient how to cope with the underlying mental health, unprocessed trauma, or other reasons for using.
+Once detox is complete, our clinical staff can aid in uncovering and teaching the patient how to cope with the underlying mental health, unprocessed trauma, or other reasons for using.

 The Heroin Effect